-Webb Mountain sits east of The Brother above Hood Canal.
-Meanwhile, Gold Mountain and Green Mountain rest across the water on the Kitsap Peninsula.
+Webb Mountain sits near The Brother and Mount Jupiter by Hood Canal.
+Gold Mountain and Green Mountain are east across the water on the Kitsap Peninsula.
 Farther south along the canal is Dow Mountain by Lake Cushman.

 See more trip photos here.